-Because work-study funding is limited, it's not included in all students' award packages.
-Priority is given to those who applied for financial aid by the priority deadline, and if eligible, it will be included on their financial aid award letter.
+Because work-study funding is limited, it's not included in all students' aid offers.
+Priority is given to those who applied for financial aid by the priority deadline, and if eligible, it will be included on their financial aid offer.
 If you have been offered work-study, you must accept it on PioneerWeb by July 1st and secure a position by October 15th or it will be cancelled.
 (Current students who are studying abroad in the fall have until January 31st to secure a position.)

-You can only apply for work-study positions if you have this award as a part of your financial aid package, and you must be enrolled at least half-time (6 credits) to use it.
+You can only apply for work-study positions if you have this award as a part of your financial aid offer, and you must be enrolled at least half-time (6 credits) to use it.

-The amount shown on your award letter is the maximum amount you can earn over the academic year (typically $2,500 for new students and $3,000 for continuing students).
+The amount shown in your financial aid offer is the maximum amount you can earn over the academic year (typically $2,500 for new students and $3,000 for continuing students).
 Actual earnings will depend on your work schedule and hourly rate.
 Since there is no pre-set pay rate, the amount earned will depend on your position.
 You'll be paid every two weeks for the hours worked, and your paycheck will be sent directly to you (not applied to the student's bill).

 Other Part-Time Positions:

 There are other work opportunities available!
-Student Employment maintains an online job board of on-campus positions that do not require work-study and off-campus positions in the greater DU and Denver area.
+Career and Professional Development maintains an online job board of part-time on- and off-campus positions.
 These positions are available to all students, regardless of financial need or work-study eligibility.
-Access the job board listings through the Student Employment website.
+Access the job board listings through Pioneer Careers.